5. Vector indexing#

 Exercise 5.22

 Let x and y be two vectors of the same length, \(n\), and no ties.
-Compute the Spearman rank correlation coefficient given by:
+Implement the formula for the Spearman rank correlation coefficient:

 \[ \varrho(\mathbf{x},\mathbf{y}) = 1-\frac{6 \sum_{i=1}^n d_i^2}{n (n^2-1)}, \]